 Tom Riddle leant against Slytherin's statue in the Chamber of Secrets, arms folded, watching dispassionately as Ginny Weasley sobbed before him.

-She was startlingly pale, and had done nothing but cry since she got here, silent tears rolling down her eyes as her life drained from him.
+She was startlingly pale, and had done nothing but cry since she got here, silent tears rolling down her eyes as her life drained away.

-He gave a pleased hum at the sense of power and energy that was beginning to return to him, the faint sensation of smooth stone against his back, of chill.
+He gave a pleased hum at the sense of power and energy that was beginning to return to him, at the faint sensations of smooth stone against his back, of chill.

 They had never before felt so delightful.

-"Please…" her murmur broke the silence; her first, strained, words in quite some time.
-"Tom, please…let me go."
+"Please …" Ginny's murmur broke the silence, her first – strained – words in quite some time.
+"Tom, please … let me go."